Kim Shillinglaw: BBC Two and BBC Four

-In January 2016, it was announced the posts of BBC One, BBC Two and BBC Four controllers were being abolished in a re-structure by the BBC's director general Tony Hall.
+In January 2016, it was announced the posts of BBC One, BBC Two and BBC Four controllers would be abolished that year in a re-structure by the BBC's director general Tony Hall, following a difficult licence fee negotiation during which the BBC was required to take on the cost of free television licence provision for the over-75s.
 At the same time, it became known Shillinglaw was leaving the BBC; however, according to The Guardian it was intended that she would work through her six-month notice period.
+In July 2016 it credited her with "making BBC2 a livelier and crucially, younger channel".
+Following her departure the BBC Two and BBC Four budgets were cut, reportedly to boost spending on BBC One.

 Later career

-In August 2016, she was appointed as the first director of factual programming at Endemol Shine UK.
-Shillinglaw executed substantial restructuring including hiring new managing directors for several companies, merging or rebranding other businesses and opening new offices in Belfast and Leeds.
-Over three years, she tripled turnover and substantially increased profitability, before exiting on the successful sale of EndemolShine to Banijay.
+In August 2016, she was appointed as the first Director of factual businesses at Endemol Shine UK.
+She is reported to have executed substantial restructuring within the group, including hiring new managing directors for several companies, merging or rebranding other businesses, and opening new offices in Belfast, Manchester and Leeds.
+She increased the number of returning franchises with global sales potential and in 2018 and 2019 several companies reporting to her were named best places to work in TV by industry bible Broadcast.
+Over four years, she tripled turnover and substantially increased profitability before exiting on the successful sale of EndemolShine to Banijay.

 Shillinglaw is a non-executive director at Natural England, at Ofcom, the Natural Environment Research Council, and Raspberry Pi.